JWST NIRSpec MOS Pipeline Caveats

 One crucial element of the MOS processing at stage 2 and 3 is the MSA metafile.
 This is a FITS file with binary tables containing information on the sources and open shutters corresponding to each MSA configuration designed for an observation.
 Metadata such as the source names, coordinates, and open shutter locations are generated by the MSA Planning Tool (MPT) in APT and passed through the ground system to populate the metafile with the specific items needed by the pipeline.
 Each MOS exposure has a primary header keyword called

 MSAMETFL that specifies the name of the metafile to be used for that exposure.
-Each metafile contains two binary FITS tables: "SHUTTER_INFO" specifies all of the slitlets containing one or more open shutters, as designed in MPT; "SOURCE_INFO" contains information for each source in the plan.
+Each metafile contains 2 binary FITS tables: "SHUTTER_INFO" specifies all of the slitlets containing one or more open shutters, as designed in MPT; "SOURCE_INFO" contains information for each source in the plan.

 There are separate rows for each open shutter specified in the corresponding MSA configuration and planned nod position.
 In this example, a single 2-shutter slitlet was planned, with 2 exposures obtained by nodding the source between the 2 shutters of the slitlet.